wildekek/personal-website/content/posts/cute-astronaut2/index.md

 ![Lights dashboard](lights.jpg)

 ## Sound
 Since the play has a few music tracks, as well as a [Space Shuttle launch](https://www.youtube.com/watch?v=0CTTGTS5IEA), I wanted to make sure I used the Allo Boss' high quality DAC.
 To enable it, you'll have to load a kernel overlay.
-Unfortunately there is nog feature in Home Assistant natively to do this, and it has to be done by editing a file on the root file system.
+Unfortunately there is no feature in Home Assistant natively to do this, and it has to be done by editing a file on the root file system.
 I can recommend adding [Adam Outler's add-on repository](https://github.com/adamoutler/HassOSConfigurator): it has an SSH add-on that allows you to log in directly to the host OS.
 Then, load the right overlay by adding it to /mnt/boot/config.txt:

 	[ALL]
 	dtoverlay=allo-boss2-dac-audio